Blog

-Clarm does not ship that.
-Every agent action that touches a customer, a CRM record, a regulator, a contract, or a payment routes through a human approval queue.
-The agent drafts; an operator approves; only then does anything move.
-We treat this as a substrate invariant.
-Not a feature you can disable, not a setting the operator can flip off when they get tired of clicking.
+The default is governed autonomy, not manual babysitting.
+Routine work can run through the coworker.
+Sensitive actions that touch a customer, a CRM record, a regulator, a contract, or a payment carry a named owner and source receipt.
+We treat that as a substrate invariant.
+Not a feature you can disable, not a setting the operator can flip off when the workflow gets busy.

 An autonomous agent at month one looks great.
 The demo runs.
 The first ten emails go out.
 The first three CRM updates land.
 The team is impressed.